vidyagc/portfolio/_works/01-barebones.markdown

 <h5>IMAGE AND VIDEO CONTENT</h5>
 <div class="page-content-text">
 BareBones is a visual arts organization.
 Financial and other support for its work is built around the <a href="https://barebonespuppets.org/halloween-show/" target="_blank">annual puppet spectacle</a>.
 Consequently, showcasing the best of the production's moments was a large part of content curation for the redesign.
 At the time, BareBones assets were in a number of places, and not easily searchable (that has since been resolved).
-Ultimately, I searched through thousands of photos from years of past shows to find images of the right quality (e.g. resolution) that showcased some of the most eye-catching moments.
+Ultimately, I looked through thousands of photos from years of past shows to find images of the right quality (e.g. resolution) that showcased some of the most eye-catching moments.
 When called for, some images were also color corrected or otherwise enhanced in Photoshop.
 </div>

 <div class="page-content-text">